-A call to combat election-related bullying
+A call to combat election-related bullying UPDATE

 Norwood Creech isn’t an Arkansan by birth…she is an Arkansan by choice!

 We’ve heard specific reports of supporters of President-elect Trump’s campaign attacking students of color in Conway, Fayetteville, Hamburg, Little Rock, Springdale, and Star City.
 It is likely happening elsewhere.
-Many of the student assailants are using a common refrain and hashtag #TrumpTrain.We reported some of these incidents yesterday and today and have subsequently had other reports, including that of a black Little Rock student on a school bus taunted with doggerel that include a racial epithet.
+Many of the student assailants are using a common refrain and hashtag #TrumpTrain.UPDATE: The governor issued a prepared statement later:

 We’ve also heard of a few incidents where students who are Trump supporters have been accosted by supporters of Hillary Clinton and that is also wrong.
 But the bigger problem is that whole groups of students are afraid to go to school simply because of their race, religion, ethnicity, sexual orientation, political, or other identities.
 It goes without saying that EVERY child should be safe and free from bullying and harassment.